How To Control Cherry Shrimp Population?

 cherry shrimp predators

-Another way to control the population of the cherry shrimps is by adding one or two predator fishes.
-Predator fishes are excellent at keeping the shrimp population at check.
-If there are lots of plants and moss in the tank, then the predator fishes and cherry shrimps will maintain a nice balance in the tank.
+Another way to control the population of cherry shrimp is to add one or two predator fish.
+Predator fish are excellent at keeping the shrimp population in check.
+If the tank has lots of plants and moss, then the predator fish and cherry shrimp will maintain a nice balance.

 Here are some popular choices for predator fish: